Istanbul nightclub attacker says was directed by Islamic State - report

 By Humeyra Pamuk

-ISTANBUL An Uzbek gunman who killed 39 people in Istanbul's Reina nightclub on New Year's Day told police he had changed his target at the last minute to avoid heavy security and acted on direct orders from Islamic State in Syria, a newspaper said on Wednesday.
+ISTANBUL, Jan 18 An Uzbek gunman who killed 39 people in an Istanbul nightclub on New Year's Day told police he had to change target at the last minute to avoid heavy security and acted with direct orders from Islamic State in Syria, a newspaper said on Wednesday.

-The gunman, named on Tuesday as Abdulgadir Masharipov, had initially been told to attack the area around the central Taksim square and said his instructions came from Raqqa, Islamic State's stronghold in Syria, the newspaper Hurriyet cited him as saying in police testimony.
+The gunman, named by the authorities on Tuesday as Abdulgadir Masharipov, had initially been told to attack the area around the central Taksim square and said his instructions came from Raqqa, a Syrian stronghold of Islamic State, the Hurriyet newspaper cited him as saying in police testimony.

 "I came to Taksim on New Year's Eve but the security measures were intense.
-It wasn't possible to carry out the attack," he was quoted as saying.
+It was not possible to carry out the attack," he was quoted as saying.

 "I was given instructions to search for a new target in the area.
-I toured the (Bosphorus) shore at around 10 p.m. in a cab," he said.
+I toured the coast at around 10 p.m. with a cab," he said, referring to Istanbul's Bosphorus shore where the Reina nightclub is located.

 "Reina looked suitable for the attack.
 There didn't seem to be many security measures."

-Masharipov was caught on Monday in Esenyurt, a suburb of Istanbul, along with an Iraqi man and three women from Africa, one of them from Egypt.
+Masharipov was caught in a police raid late on Monday in Esenyurt, a suburb on Istanbul's western outskirts, following a two-week manhunt.
+He was captured with an Iraqi man and three women from Africa, one of them from Egypt.

-On Wednesday Turkish police raided six locations in the western province of Bursa in connection with the nightclub attack and detained 27 suspected Islamic State members, the state Anadolu news agency reported.

-The detainees included 15 women and Uzbek, Kyrgyz and Tajik nationals.
-Police also seized fake IDs and passports in the raids, Anadolu said.

-"I heard he always used the back door and had only been here for the past three or four days," he said.

-Masharipov had shot his way into the exclusive nightclub and opened fire on New Year's revellers with an automatic rifle, throwing stun grenades to allow himself to reload, and shooting the wounded on the ground.
+On Jan.
+1, he shot his way into the exclusive nightclub and opened fire on New Year's revellers with an automatic rifle, throwing stun grenades to allow himself to reload and shooting the wounded on the ground.

 Islamic State claimed responsibility the next day, saying the attack was revenge for Turkish military involvement in Syria.
 Turkish troops entered Syria last August to push Islamic State away from the border and halt Kurdish militia advances.